KristofferC/NearestNeighbors.jl/README.md

 By default, the trees store a copy of the `data` provided during construction.
 This is problemtic in case you want to work on data sets which are larger than available memory, thus wanting to `mmap` the data or want to store the data in a different place, outside the tree.

-`DataFreeTree` can be used to strip a constructed tree of it's data field and re-link it with that data at a later stage.
+`DataFreeTree` can be used to strip a constructed tree of its data field and re-link it with that data at a later stage.
 An example of using a large on-disk data set looks like this:

 ```jl
 ndim = 2; ndata = 10_000_000_000